 For years I struggled with elbow problems when lifting: during skull crushers, push-ups, pull-ups, shoulder press, biceps curl, triceps extension, and bench press (video below).
 I fixed my elbow pain, and I will show you how to do the same.

 This article will show you how to fix elbow pain from lifting, even if you've had elbow problems for years.
 Let's begin with what causes tendonitis and pain in the elbow.

-Lifting with elbow tendonitis pain.
-Wearing elbow sleeves while performing bench press.
+Nurudeen lifting at gym with elbow tendonitis (2018).
+Wearing elbow sleeves while performing bench press to reduce elbow discomfort.

 40% of magnesium in the body is found in the muscles.
 Twitching muscles, muscle cramps and muscle spasms are signs of low magnesium levels in the body.

 - The Magnesium Miracle - Discover the Missing Link to Total Health, By Carolyn Dean, MD, ND

 When you lift weights and perform exercises that target or involve the elbow, the triceps muscle and forearm muscles contract, become stiff and tight, and after some time, lose their elasticity.
 Muscle restriction occurs when inelastic muscle fibers become shortened and unable to release and lengthen back to their normal relaxed state.

 In the case of elbow pain, lifting a weight too heavy or using bad weightlifting form overstretch the triceps muscle and forearm muscles and cause these muscles to become restricted.
 This is usually the trigger that initiates the elbow pain.
 When the triceps and forearm muscles get restricted, they become shortened and get tighter.